pha4ge/infrastructure-resources/docs/recommendations.md

 ### Where the analysis is run: Physical location of computing

-may employ on premises hardware, shared/collaborator hardware, commercially rented cloud hardware, or a mix of all three.
+Solutions may employ on premises hardware, shared/collaborator hardware, commercially rented cloud hardware, or a mix of all three.

-TO DO: add more text?
+> [!WARNING]
+> TO DO -- write this section, doesn't have to be long

 ### How the analysis is run: Managing bioinformatic compute workflows